ForEvolve/bootstrap-dark/readme.md

 ## The project structure

--   `Assets` are the project assets (like the screenshot in the readme file).
--   `dist` are the redistributable files; if you want to copy/paste the files into your projects, that's the ones.
-They also include bootstrap JavaScript files, unaltered.
+-   `app` is the Asp.Net Core application that is used to test the theme.
+This directory is not packaged.
     -   `Pages` are the Asp.Net Core Razor Pages.
 That's the preview.
         > **Why .NET Core?** Well, I wanted to script some loops, and I know .Net; so I picked Razor Pages to do just that: dynamic pages!
--   `scss` are the source theme files.
     -   `Services` are the web pages services; so far it's pretty thin.
     -   `wwwroot` are the web assets; the `dist` files are copied there.
+-   `assets` are the project assets (like the screenshot in the readme file).
+-   `dist` are the redistributable files; if you want to copy/paste the files into your projects, that's the ones.
+They also include bootstrap JavaScript files, unaltered.
+-   `scss` are the source theme files.
--   Other files (root): all the npm and asp.net core common files, license, readme, etc.
+-   Other files (root): npm, license, readme, etc.

 ## References